-The procedure used to localize content is taken from gettext standard specification.
-Basically, translatable strings are retrived from source files in order to create Portable Objects and Machine Objects.
-Portable Objects are editable files that contain the information used by translators to do their work.
-On the other hand, Machine Objects are produced to be machineredable, as its name implies, and are produced from Portable Objects.
+Basically, the gettext internationalization standard consists on retriving translatable strings from source files and creating Portable Objects and Machine Objects.
+Portable Objects contain the information used by translators to do their work, they are files that can be edited by any convenctional text editor like Vim, Emacs or Nano.
+On the other hand, Machine Objects are produced to be machine-redable as its name implies, and are produced from Portable Objects.

-Since gettext needs to extract translatable strings form source files in order to let translators to localize them, the type of source files we can use inside the repository is limitted to the file types supported by gettext program.
-Most of the source files supported by gettext are those of programming languages like C, C++, Bash, Python and Perl just to mention a few ones from the long list of supported formats.
+Since gettext needs to extract translatable strings form source files in order to let translators to localize them, the types of source files we use inside the repository are limitted to the file types supported by gettext program.
+Most of the source files supported by gettext are those from programming languages like C, C++, Bash, Python and Perl just to mention a few ones from the long list of supported formats.
 However, formats like SVG, XHTML and Docbook don't figure as supported in the long list of gettext supported source files.

-To translate XML based source files like SVG, XHTML and Docbook we use the xml2po program instead.
+To translate XML based source files like SVG, XHTML and Docbook we use the xml2po program.
 This program comes with 'gnome-doc-utils' package and reads one XML based file to extract translatable strings from it.
-As result it creates one Portable Object that is used by xml2po itself to create the translated XML based file with the same definition of the source file where translatable strings were taken from (e.g., if we extract translatable strings from a SVG file, as result we get the same SVG file but with translatable strings already localized - obviously, for this to happen translators need to localize translatable strings inside the Portable Object first, localization won't appear as art of magic-).
+As result it creates one Portable Object that is use by xml2po itself to create a translated XML based file with the same definition of the source file where translatable strings were taken from (e.g., if we extract translatable strings from a SVG file, as result we get the same SVG file but with translatable strings already localized obviously, for this to happen translators need to localize translatable strings inside the Portable Object first, localization won't appear as art of magic-).
 When using xml2po, the Machine Object file is used just temporally to produce the final translated XML based file.

-Tip If you want to have your content localized inside CentOS Artwork Repository be sure to use source files supported either by gettext or xml2po programs.
+Tip If you want to have your content localized inside CentOS Artwork Repository be sure to use source files supported by gettext and xml2po programs.

-See Section 2.29 [Directories trunk Locales], page 37, for more information.
+See Section 2.29 [Directories trunk Locales], page 35, for more information.

-1.5.4.4 Automation
+1.5.2.4 Automation

-The automation work line exists to standardize content production inside CentOS Artwork Repository.
-There is no need to type several tasks time after time if they can be programmed into just one script that groups them all.
+This work line exists to standardize content production inside CentOS Artwork Repository.
+There is no need to repeat several tasks time after time if they can be programmed in just one.
+If you need to improve the way content is produced, look inside automation scripts and make your improvement there for every one to benefit.